Why choose the MRE degree?

 Can an admitted applicant request a deferral to another year?

-No. If an applicant is admitted to the program but is unable to attend, they will need to reapply the following year.
+No. If an applicant is admitted to the program but is unable to attend, they will need to reapply in the future.